 As a golf coach, do you often wonder what your client is thinking about when struggling with a golf lesson?
-As a player, how often have you asked yourself the same question after playing another poor shot!
+As a player, how often have you asked yourself the same question of what to think about before hitting a golf shot.
 Your conscious thought processes in the SECONDS before, during and after execution frequently undermines your ability to perform both in practice and on course.
 So who’s driving the bus here?
 You or someone else?
 Is there nothing you can do to take control?
 What IS the focus of your attention whilst you are executing a golf shot and HOW do you control it consistently?
 Where should it be?
-Swing, body, club head, ball, out of bounds, water, trees, bunker, birdie, outcome or heaven forbid……the Target!
+Swing, body, club head, ball, out of bounds, water, trees, bunker, birdie, outcome or heaven forbid……the target!

 Attentional Focus examines the relationship between your thinking, vision, auditory and other senses.
 Whilst awake we are always attending to something in our conscious mind and our attentional focus is analogous to the lens of a film projector.
 The film running through it, usually at an extremely high speed, comprises of information from your external senses and internal thoughts, both conscious and unconscious.
 Many can spend their lives feeling like ‘observers’ of this film being projected rather than understanding how to take active control over what is being projected and become, instead, the director of their movie and their reality, both on and off the golf course.